data-gymnasia/courses/content/python-programming/content.md

 ---

-**CoCalc**.
-If you want a complete environment without having to install anything locally, [CoCalc](https://cocalc.com) is a batteries-included, community-oriented platform for open-source mathematical and scientific computing.
-You can use it for free with limited functionality, and it's $14 per month to support the project and get paid account features.

-_{button.next-step} Continue_

----

 **Binder**.
 You can also run Python code in the cloud on the Binder website.
 To launch with a set of packages tailored to this course, [click here](https://mybinder.org/v2/gh/sswatson/simple-python-stack/master).
 Then select *New* (top right corner and *Python 3*).

 _{button.next-step} Continue_